 I have tried spinning on a couple of wheels and also with a drop spindle (a handheld method of spinning).
 Suffice to say that it is one of the most tedious activities I have ever done!
 My yarn always breaks, and to fix this you have to sort of twiddle the broken ends together and spin rapidly to bind them before continuing.
 And the pedal makes my ankle ache after awhile, plus it is hard to keep it going in time with the wheel.
 However, if I ever do it for long enough to get semi-good at it then I would probably find it therapeutic.
 The wheel makes a nice sound, and once you fall into a rhythm it’s quite relaxing.

-‘Sleeping Beauty’ (and all its variations) is the probably the most well-known spinning wheel story, followed by ‘Rumpelstiltskin.’
-In this tale, a miller’s daughter is locked away by a king and forced to spin straw into gold.
+‘Sleeping Beauty’ is one of the most well-known spinning wheel stories, alongside ‘Rumpelstiltskin.’
+In the latter, a miller’s daughter is locked away by a king and forced to spin straw into gold.
 She cannot do it, but a little man (who is later revealed to be Rumpelstiltskin) appears and does it for her, but asks for her first child in return.
 The only way she can get out of the deal is to guess his name.
 She does, and in rage Rumpelstiltskin tears himself apart.

 Some lesser known fairy tales also feature spinning wheels, such as the Czech fairy tale called ‘The Golden Spinning Wheel.’
 In this, there are two identical sisters.
 One is kind, and the other malicious.
 Their mother favours the latter.
 The kind daughter is left at home to spin, whilst her mother and sister visit the city.
 One day, a king comes upon her spinning.
 They fall in love, and he says he will return to marry her once she has spun enough yarn for her wedding shift.
 She does so, and they wed.
 However, the mother and malicious sister are outraged.
 When the king goes away, they kidnap the kind girl and mutilate her, then abandon her in the woods.
 They then go back to the palace, taking some of her limbs with them, and the malicious sister takes her place.
 A hermit finds the kind sister’s body, and discovers she is not quite yet dead so he nurses her.
 He has a helper, who gives a golden spinning wheel, distaff, and spindle to the malicious sister in exchange for her sibling’s limbs.
 The hermit re-attaches these, and the kind sister is well again.
 When the king returns, he asks his wife to spin.
 The malicious sister sits down at the golden spinning wheel, but as she turns the wheel it sings of her’s and her mother’s evil deed.
 The king immediately goes off into the woods, where he finds the kind sister, his real wife, in the care of the hermit.
 They rejoice and travel back to the palace together, where they are told by the servants that the devil appeared and carried off the wicked sister and mother.